edbingo/new-tool/README.md

 Compatible CSV files can be found at ~/CSV/

 ## INSTALL
 This project includes a bash install script designed to be run on debian 9.
 Only applicable for the BKS.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+If the project folder has been deleted, only the usersetup script needs to be executed.

+### install.sh
+install.sh prepares the system for hosting and installs all dependencies.
+Also performs all setup related procedures.

+### usersetup.sh
+usersetup.sh bundles all required gems and initiates the database, as well as making feedback less verbose.